Easy to Digest Ayurvedic Potato Soup (Comforting & Light)

 Kapha dosha (water + earth): gets aggravated by the cold and heavy qualities, so eat potatoes sparsely.

 Heaviness also brings tiredness; the use of spices helps remedy this.
 Remember to balance with the opposite qualities.
-Potatoes might not be the right choice if you already feel heavy and tired.
+If you already feel quite heavy or sluggish, you might prefer a lighter option instead.

 What Makes This Potato Soup Ayurvedic?